 Can you cure hypothyroidism??
 I developed it during pregnancy and found a way to get better…Read on…

 First of all, I would like to state that I’m not an expert or anything, just a mum sharing my experience.
-I developed hypothyroidism in pregnancy and found a way to cure myself.
+I developed hypothyroidism in pregnancy and found a way to help myself and feel better.

 AM I GOING MAD??

-After a week or so I went to my regular checkup.
-My gynecologist said it was probably like engziaty issue, because of all the trouble to get pregnant in the first place.
+After a week or so I went for my regular checkup.
+My gynecologist said it was probably like an anxiety issue, because of all the trouble to get pregnant in the first place.
 I thought I was going mad.
 It was hard to get pregnant, but I really wasn’t that emotional, I was just fine in my mind.

 Oh, I felt great.
-By the end I was on dosage from 0.50 to 0.75.
+By the end, I was on a dosage from 0.50 to 0.75.
 I was getting a lot of weight, altogether 23kg during pregnancy.
-But honestly I wasn`t eating that much.
-I was on my orbytrek every day for at least 30-45 mins while watching Fools and Horses in the morning… Yea, haha, Del and Rodney kept me spinning… I went for fast walking… but kgs just kept going up…
+But honestly, I wasn`t eating that much.
+I was on my bike every day for at least 30-45 mins while watching Fools and Horses in the morning… Yea, haha, Del and Rodney kept me spinning… I went for fast walking… but the weight just kept going up…

 I gave birth 3 weeks earlier, as I mentioned before on my birthday.
-My daughter, now a 5 year old is like me, always anemic, iron on the bottom scale.
-I read somewhere that babies get most iron from mum during last month.
+My daughter, now a 5-year-old is like me, always anemic, iron on the bottom scale.
+I read somewhere that babies get the most iron from mum last month.
 I didn`t have much of my own to give her and she was premature, so it was predetermined for her.

-Or this is the one with the same supplement fact, but costs less, and works great for me too: Doctors Best High Absorbtion Iron With Ferrochell
+Or this is the one with the same supplement fact, but costs less, and works great for me too: Doctors Best High Absorption Iron With Ferrochell

-The first time in my life took some good iron.
+For the first time in my life took some good iron.
 Everything that was subscribed to me didn’t last long.
 So I somehow gave up on taking it.
 This time feeling bad because my other daughter could end up anemic I did the proper steps.
 Took this iron for 2 months.
 Postpartum lab reports were great, My iron was in the mid-range, WoooW!
 Couldn’t believe it.
-My research then started about iron deficiency and hypothyroidism.
+My research then started with iron deficiency and hypothyroidism.

-https://pubmed.ncbi.nlm.nih.gov/28202844/ – This site generally is great.
-They are full of researches and I learned a lot there.
+- PubMed.NCBI – This site generally is great.
+They are full of research and I learned a lot there.
 Somehow I have big faith in their studies.